charissero/Routes/planning doc - routes.md

 > Elements that are *not* in scope:
 1. An explore page with AI reccomended routes will not be included in this iteration
+2. A log-in and authentication system will not be included in this iteration
-2. Integration of weather and landscape elevation API'S will not be included in this iteration
+3. Integration of weather and landscape elevation API'S will not be included in this iteration
-3. Users will not be able to manually design and save their own routes in this iteration
+4. Users will not be able to manually design and save their own routes in this iteration
-4. Turn-by-turn navigation will not be included in this iteration
+5. Turn-by-turn navigation will not be included in this iteration

 The context diagram below describes all the elements in scope and elements that will influence the app :
 ![IMG_2690](https://github.com/user-attachments/assets/e18f7b10-c62c-43ac-9a33-4e94c66cb301)